justinhartman/.github/README.md

 ## Contributing

-Please read our [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests to us.
+Please read the [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests.

 ## Code of Conduct

-Please read our [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern our community.
+Please read the [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern the community.

 ## Versioning

 We use [Semantic Versioning][semver] for software versions of this project.
 For a list of all the versions available, see the [tags][tags] and [releases][releases] on this repository.

+## Change-Log

+View the [`CHANGELOG.md`][changelog] file for a detailed list of changes, along with specific tasks completed for each version released to date.

 ## Acknowledgements